noinil/c-tan.com/content/home/about.md

 In order to participate in a sport without any physical contact, I started practicing the Rubik's cube in 2009, and I was lucky enough to break a national record in a game in 2010.
-So I stopped practicing since then.
+And I stopped practicing since then.

 Anyway, welcome to my personal website!